1 : an invented fact believed to be true because of its appearance in print

 Did You Know?

-We can thank Norman Mailer for the word factoid; he coined the term in his 1973 book Marilyn, about Marilyn Monroe.
+We can thank Norman Mailer for the word "factoid"; he coined the term in his 1973 book Marilyn, about Marilyn Monroe.
 In the book, Mailer explains that factoids are "facts which have no existence before appearing in a magazine or newspaper, creations which are not so much lies as a product to manipulate emotion in the Silent Majority."
-Mailer's use of the -oid suffix (which traces back to the ancient Greek word eidos, meaning "appearance" or "form") follows in the pattern of humanoid: just as a humanoid appears to be human but is not, so a factoid appears to be factual but is not.
-Mailer likely did not appreciate the word's evolution.
-As current evidence demonstrates, it now most often refers to things that decidedly are facts, just not ones we tend to pay much attention to.
+In creating his coinage, Mailer relied on "-oid," a suffix that traces back to the ancient Greek word "eidos," meaning "appearance" or "form."
+Mailer followed in a long tradition when he chose "-oid"; English speakers have been making words from "-oid" since at least the late 16th century.

-Printed on the back of each baseball card is a chart showing the player's statistics along with one or two interesting factoids about his career.
+Printed on the back of each baseball card in Mikey’s collection was a chart showing the player’s statistics along with one or two interesting factoids about his career.

 Test Your Vocabulary with M-W Quizzes